 He was sound consultant to the Royal Shakespeare Company under Sir Peter Hall and the National Theatre Company with Sir Laurence Olivier.

-His book "STAGE SOUND" is a standard, and his new book "THE SOUND OF THEATRE", the history of theatre sound throughout the ages, is now available..click HERE to purchase OR
+His book "STAGE SOUND" is a standard, and his book "THE SOUND OF THEATRE", the history of theatre sound throughout the ages, is now available....click HERE

 Director of "BELLA - THE STORY OF MRS BEETON" and the first production of "THE SIXTH WIFE"

 Actor in musicals, theatre and TV, director, hugely talented pianist and singer, and valued friend.